by Elena Voronina,

 In the above examples, the endings of the nouns don’t say anything about their gender but their adjectives and pronouns do!
 Adjectives ending in -ий / -ый or -ой describe only masculine nouns, whereas adjectives ending in -ая or -яя refer to feminine ones.
 As for the pronouns, those ending in -а/ -я are used with feminine nouns.
 Those spelled with -й at the end or having zero endings are of masculine gender.
 So, by pairing a noun ending in -ь with an adjective or a possessive pronoun, you will instantly recall its gender.

 Indeed, gender of nouns in Russian can be easily determined by their ending.
 Of course, those spelled with a soft sign at the end are the tricky ones.
 Both masculine and feminine nouns can end in – ь.
-Hopefully, today I answered your question how to know the gender of Russian nouns ending in soft sign.
+Hopefully, today I answered your question about how to know the gender of Russian nouns ending in soft sign.

 However, if you need more information about Russian language from expert native-speaking tutors, book online lessons with us.
 The first trial lesson is free.
-Book it now!

 What i don’t understood is in reality how you’re now not actually a lot more neatly-appreciated than you may be now.
 You are very intelligent.
 You recognize thus considerably when it comes to this subject, produced me individually imagine it from numerous varied angles.
 Your own stuffs outstanding.
 Always deal with it up!